LolitaDias/Excel-Homework/README.md

-  * Now create a pivot chart line graph that visualizes this new table.

 * Create a report in Microsoft Word and answer the following questions.

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?